vinayakss007/bestcrm/ARCHITECTURE.md

 ## 4. API Design (RESTful)

+- **API Specification:** The API is formally defined in the **OpenAPI specification** located at `/docs/openapi.yaml`.
+This document is the single source of truth for all endpoints, request payloads, and response structures.
+All development MUST adhere to this contract.
 - **Versioning:** The API will be versioned (e.g., `/api/v1/...`).
 - **Authentication:** All endpoints will be protected by a JWT-based authentication guard (`AuthGuard`).
 The JWT will be passed in the `Authorization` header (`Bearer <token>`).
 The token payload will include `userId` and `orgId` to scope all database queries.
 - **Data Transfer Objects (DTOs):** All incoming request bodies will be validated against DTOs using NestJS's built-in `ValidationPipe`.
-This ensures data is in the correct format before it reaches the service layer.
+These DTOs are defined in the OpenAPI specification.
 - **Responses:**
     - `200 OK`: Successful `GET`, `PUT`, `PATCH`.
     - `201 Created`: Successful `POST`.